Page Agent

 Most browser automation drives a page from outside the app.
 Page Agent is interesting because it moves part of the agent interface into the page itself, which is useful for SaaS copilots, form filling, accessibility workflows, and MCP-controlled browser sessions where the app owner wants a lighter integration path.

 The Alibaba Page Agent repository describes it as a JavaScript in-page GUI agent for natural-language control of web interfaces, and lists SaaS copilot, smart form filling, accessibility, multi-page extension, and MCP use cases.
-The official docs and npm package provide the current install surface, with `page-agent` 1.11.0 published on 2026-07-03 under MIT.
-Hacker News search found only weak direct discussion, so community material should be used as demand context rather than product facts.
+The current official install surface identifies `page-agent` 1.12.2 under MIT, with an optional Chrome extension for multi-page work and an MCP server described as beta.
+Community material remains demand context rather than product proof.

 - Add a natural-language copilot to a SaaS, ERP, CRM, or admin web app.